<

 Nebraska's overtime possession was a disaster as Raiola was sacked three times, including on fourth down to end the game.

-Altmyer was 21-of-27 against the Huskers and is 75-of-102 for the season (74%) with 10 touchdowns and no interceptions.
+Altmyer threw for 215 yards, and Bryant had five catches for 74 yards and two touchdowns.
+Altmyer was 21-of-27 against the Huskers and is 75-of-105 (71.4%) for the season with 10 touchdowns and zero interceptions.

 "Probably the best is yet to come [for him]," Bielema said.

 Raiola passed for 297 yards and three touchdowns and was intercepted once.
-Jahmal Banks caught eight balls for 94 yards and Isaiah Neyor had four catches for 90 yards and two scores.
+Jahmal Banks caught eight balls for 94 yards, and Isaiah Neyor had four catches for 90 yards and two scores.

 "As I told our guys, the narrative has been they're going to win all these games.
 Mine has been go 1-0 each week.
 We have a lot to learn from this," Nebraska coach Matt Rhule said.